codedevotional/articles/naming.md

 `trim_whitespace` is clearly named after its current implementation.
 The requirement to reorder parts of the name to `last, first` order has forced you into a decision: to rename or not to rename.
 But, that decision could have been avoided altogether, by adhering to a simple guideline in naming functions:

-***GUIDELINE 2: Name functions one level of abstraction higher than their implementation.**
+**GUIDELINE 2: Name functions one level of abstraction higher than their implementation**

 On the Abstraction Ladder, `trim_whitespace` occupies a lower rung.
 It's literal and concrete.
 In order to move the function name one rung higher, you must consider the function from the perspective of its callers.
 What service is the function providing to its callers?